DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/10 Events/10 EventInfo and NativeEventInfo.md

 Most event arguments have a core part, either `EventInfo` or `NativeEventInfo`.

-`EventInfo` is for synthetic events and includes the following fields:
+`EventInfo` is made for synthetic events and includes the following fields:

 - `component`
 Reference to the component API.